istio/istio.io/content/en/docs/reference/glossary/managed-control-plane.md

 title: Managed Control Plane
 ---

-Many cloud providers offer a [control plane](/docs/reference/glossary/#control-plane), which they manage on behalf of their customer.
+A managed control plane is a [control plane](/docs/reference/glossary/#control-plane) that many cloud providers offer to manage for their customer.
 Managed control planes reduce the complexity of user deployments and typically guarantee some level of performance and availability.